How to Cope with “Back To The Office” Jitters?

 - Things you can influence: asking work colleagues to wear masks in-office meetings and generally keep their distance; there's no way to eliminate all risk, but there are still ways to mitigate and manage it;

-- Things that you can’t control: you can’t do anything about bad weather or public transport that makes you late for a meeting; there are certain contingencies you can put in place, but if you want to conserve your energy and lower anxiety, recognising your limits is important.
+- Things that you can’t control: you can’t do anything about bad weather or public transport that makes you late for a meeting; there are certain contingencies you can put in place, but if you want to conserve your energy and lower anxiety, recognizing your limits is important.

 When employees are going through phases of suffering and anxiety, it is important for employers to listen and support wherever possible.
 Especially in a time where many companies have adopted a hybrid working model and in person interactions are limited, collecting feedback and having real-time insights through technology are crucial for business continuation and employee wellbeing.